-Blocking Merrick Garland Is Really About Fighting Abortion
+Blocking The SCOTUS Nominee Is About Abortion

 Senate Judiciary Committee Chairman Chuck Grassley has opposed giving President Obama's Supreme Court nominee, Merrick Garland, a hearing from the very beginning, and he continued to stand by that decision after what he described as a "friendly" meeting with the judge.
 In a Susan B. Anthony List conference call of anti-abortion activists Monday night, Senator Grassley claimed that blocking Garland's nomination is a means to advance the anti-abortion agenda.
 By refusing to fulfill the Senate's constitutional obligation to hold hearings for Supreme Court nominees, Grassley suggested just how far GOP leadership will go to limit access to abortion.